writethedocs/www/docs/conf/portland/2025/volunteer.md

 Our volunteer applications are open!
 We are looking for volunteers to provide support with a variety of conference roles - registration, Writing Day, Unconference, stage support, catering, load out, and more.

-Completing this form gives us an idea of what days and roles you are interested in volunteering.
-Another form will be sent out once the speaker schedule is released in early March.
+Completing this form signs you up to volunteer.
+We will close the form once volunteer capacity is reached.
+Another form will be sent out once the speaker schedule is released mid-February.

 Each individual must volunteer two assigned 3-4   for two or more 3-4 hour shifts receives a **free ticket** to the conference.